zzzprojects/docs/entityframework-extensions.net/pages/getting-started/providers/ef6/ef-profiler.md

 PM> Install-Package Z.EntityFramework.Extensions
 ```

-You can also install EFE by right-clicking on your project in Solution Explorer and select **Manage Nuget Packages...**.
+You can also install EFE by right-clicking on your project in Solution Explorer and selecting **Manage NuGet Packages...**.

 <img src="https://raw.githubusercontent.com/zzzprojects/docs/master/entityframework-extensions.net/images/ef-profiler-1.png" alt="EF profiler">